Start My Answer

 Responding to the lawsuit is also important because it actually gives you an edge in the case.
 Many debt collection companies actually bet on people failing to file an Answer and then getting the default judgment as mentioned above.
 When you respond to their lawsuit, many debt collectors are genuinely surprised and may even be inclined to offer a negotiated settlement in the hopes of avoiding the cost of actually litigating your case.
 They might even dismiss the case altogether.

 You have up to 35 days to respond to your debt collection lawsuit, depending on where you live.
-Filing an Answer forces the debt collector to prove their case, and it's the first step to beating them in court.
+Filing an Answer prompts the debt collector to prove their case, and it's the first step to settling the case.

 Check out this video to learn more about how to prepare an Answer to a debt collection lawsuit: